nguyenvulong/devenv-macos/README.md

 - Git
 - Homebrew
-- Zsh (default shell for macOS)
+- Zsh (default shell for macOS) or Fish
-- Oh-my-zsh
+- Oh-my-zsh or Starship

 ### Package Dependencies